NEW! Alder-Smoked Coho Salmon

 Moist and full-flavored, our smoked salmon is a versatile cupboard staple.
 Toss a pack in the picnic basket for family snacks, pair with cheese for elegant hors d’oeuvres, or add to your backcountry food list for lightweight & healthy provisions on the go.
 (We love trying smoked salmon salad and dip recipes with mayo, sour cream or cream cheese, plus lemon juice, fresh herbs, and a mountain of garlic!)

-Ships via USPS Priority Mail boxes in two sizes: Snacker (two packs) or Homestead (15 packs).
+Ships via USPS Priority Mail in three sizes: Snacker (two packs), Homestead (15 packs) or Winter Grubstake (35 packs).

 We’re also happy to ship either size as a gift - EVERYONE loves getting salmon in the mail!
 Just give Malena a text at (907) 957-1007 or email firstname.lastname@example.org and let us know what you want us to write on the complimentary card to your loved one.